Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: The support as a morphism of commutative monads

+Thus $\supp(\nu)$ is defined such that pairing it with an open set consists of forcing the open set to take values in the right codomain in a universal way, applying the pairing with $\nu$, and then transporting back in a universal way.
+As with the double dualization construction of $H$ and $V$, the abstract definition~\eqref{supp_def} facilitates proofs by making them into mere unfoldings of definitions.

-It is straightforward to verify that this indeed defines a closed set $\supp(\nu) \in HX$ via the duality of \Cref{closeddoubledual}.
-By definition, the support of an extendable valuation equals the support of its extension as defined in \cref{defsupport}.
+Phrased more concretely,~\eqref{supp_def} states that an open set $U$ is disjoint from $\supp(\nu)$ if and only if $\pair{\nu}{\ngs \circ U} = 0$.
+The definition of $\ngs$ and the linearity of $\nu$ imply that this happens if and only if $\nu(U) = 0$.
+In other words, the support is characterized as the largest closed set with the property $\nu(X \setminus \supp(\nu)) = 0$.
+In particular, the support of an extendable valuation equals the support of its extension to a Borel measure as defined in \Cref{defsupport}.